Implications from Late-Time X-ray Detections of Optically Selected Tidal Disruption Events: State Changes, Unification, and Detection Rates: Observations, analysis and results

 In the fit we take the attenuating effect of Galactic foreground extinction into account.
 To model this effect we use the {\sc xspec} {\sc phabs} multiplicative model, where we convert the $A_V=0.098$ for Galactic foreground extinction obtained through NED (\citealt{2011ApJ...737..103S}) to an $N_H=1.8\times 10^{20}$ cm$^{-2}$ using the relation $N_H=1.79 A_V \times 10^{21}$ cm$^{-2}$ \citep{1995A&A...293..889P}.
 The value of $N_H$ is kept fixed during the fit.
 We employ the {\sc xspec} fit--function {\sc pegpwr $+$ phabs $\times$ pegpwr}.
 For here and below, we note that in all cases the normalisation of the {\sc pegpwr} function is equal to the unabsorbed 0.3--7 keV flux.

 Fitting the two observations together, the spectrum of \srcone\, is well--fit by a power law with index $\Gamma$=2.5$\pm$0.1, with an unabsorbed 0.3--7 keV flux of (9.5$\pm$0.6)$\times 10^{-14}$\flx\, translating to a 0.3--7 keV luminosity L$_X=(3.2\pm0.2)\times 10^{42}$\lum, where in the calculation of the luminosity uncertainty we, here and below, only included the uncertainty in the flux measurement and not that in the distance determination.
-The observed, absorbed, 0.3--7 keV flux is (8.5$\pm$0.5)$\times 10^{-13}$\flx.
+The observed, absorbed, 0.3--7 keV flux is (8.5$\pm$0.5)$\times 10^{-14}$\flx.
 The C-statistic of the fit was 226.6 for 223 bins and 221 degrees of freedom.
-Using the {\sc goodness} command in {\sc xspec} we obtained that 100\% of the realizations yield a lower fit statistic.
+Using the {\sc goodness} command in {\sc xspec} we obtained that 100\% of the realizations yield a lower fit statistic (see \citealt{Jonker2005} for an explanation of what {\sc goodness} values imply).
+In order to investigate this high value of the {\sc goodness} further, we also fitted the two data sets separately.
+Whereas the value that we obtain for the power law index is consistent within the 1~$\sigma$ errors, the normalisation is only consistent within 2~$\sigma$.
+Given the high number of counts detected, we produced a light curve of the observation with ID 19532 with 1 ksec--long bins to investigate if high amplitude flares are present: none were found, although the source count rate is not constant.
+Fitting the count rate light curve of 1 ksec--long bins with a constant yields a reduced $\chi^2=2.15$ for 53 degrees of freedom.
+If spectral variability is associated with this light curve variability this could explain the high {\sc goodness} values of the single observation fit as well as the spectral fit to the data combined.
+However, there are not enough X--ray photons detected to investigate this further.

 For reference, given the observed number of background events extracted in the background region (1720 for obs ID 19532 and 479 in obs ID 20503) one expects that out of the 447 detected counts at the source position (375 and 72 for the two obs IDs, respectively), 11 are due to the background (8.5 and 2.4 for the two obs IDs, respectively).